Oodena Celebration Circle,

-1 Forks Market Rd., Winnipeg
+1 Forks Market Rd.

 Annual Orange Shirt Day Healing Walk and Pow Wow